Scarecrow Acrostic Poem (3 free poetry templates)

 Our free scarecrow poem writing project consists of three pages that offer different opportunities for your students:

-2. Color and Write: The second page features a picture of a scarecrow, which can be colored in by the kids.
-To the side of the scarecrow, they can write an acrostic poem using the letters in “SCARECROW.”
+2. Color and write: The second page features a picture of a scarecrow, which can be colored in by the kids.
+To the side of the image, they can write an acrostic poem using the letters in “SCARECROW.”
 This encourages creative writing while adding a fun fall craft element.

-3. Scarecrow Art: On the third page, there’s a picture of a scarecrow with the letters “SCARECROW” written atop the body.
+3. Scarecrow art: On the third page, there’s a picture with the letters “SCARECROW” written atop the body.
 Students can use this as inspiration for their own scarecrow-themed poem, allowing them to express their creativity while focusing on the themed words.

 These printable templates are a perfect activity for literacy stations and can be a great addition to your October and November writing prompts.